Day Trading Futures: How to Trade Them Like a Pro

+Day trading futures is a very popular and lucrative trading strategy.
 Have you ever been locked out of your trading account due to a day trading violation?
 Or better yet, have you missed an opportunity due to short selling restrictions?
-Both situations you want to avoid like the plague.
-Have you ever heard of day trading Futures?
+Both situations you will want to avoid like the plague.
+There can be restrictions day trading stocks and options that are very frustrating, but day trading futures helps to overcome these hurdles.
+There’s also less charts to look at and you can trade the major indexes as well as the most popular commodities.
+Watch our video on how to day trade futures.

 Imagine being in a position where you’re trying to sell a stock that is tanking.
 But unfortunately for you, you’ve reached trade number five of the week and surprise, your account is locked.
 Missed opportunities can be costly, so today, we will look at why day trading futures might be one option to consider.